 G protein-coupled receptors (GPCRs) are important therapeutic targets due to their essential role in regulating physiological processes.
 Being the target of over 30% of approved drugs, GPCRs are notoriously difficult to study because their hydrophobicity makes them extremely unstable following extraction from the cell membrane.

-With patented no-clog microfluidics, the Creoptix WAVE allows researchers to investigate GPCRs both in solution (detergent-solubilized or reconstituted into a lipidic environment such as nanodiscs) and in membranes, where they can retain their native conformation.
+With patented no-clog microfluidics, the WAVEsystem, a Creoptix technology, allows researchers to investigate GPCRs both in solution (detergent-solubilized or reconstituted into a lipidic environment such as nanodiscs) and in membranes, where they can retain their native conformation.
 Using a proprietary Grating-Coupled Interferometry (GCI) technology to deliver exceptional sensitivity, the Creoptix WAVE can resolve a wide range of affinities and off-rates for enhanced understanding of G-protein/GPCR interactions.

 By characterizing the binding kinetics and affinity of the G-protein, mini-Go1, to a crude preparation of unpurified, n-dodecyl β-D-maltoside (DDM)-solubilized serotonin 5-HT1B receptor (5-HT1BR), combining the sample-buffer injection and a quick and “dirty” purification process, we show that the Creoptix WAVE delivers essential insights to GPCR signaling and pharmacology.

 Materials and Methods

 R, the agonist donitriptan and the engineered mini-G